juanro49/autu-mandu/PRIVACY-POLICY.md

 ## Information Collection and Use

-For a better experience while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to your Google account name, if you choose to synchronize your data with Google Drive.
+The app does use third party services that may collect information used to identify you if you choose to synchronize your data with one webdav server.
 The information that I request is retained on your device and is not collected by me in any way.

-The app does use third party services that may collect information used to identify you.

-## Log Data

-I want to inform you that whenever you use my Service, in case of an error in the app I collect data and information (through third party products) on your phone called Log Data.
-This Log Data may include information such as your devices's Internet Protocol ("IP") address, device name, operating system version, configuration of the app when utilising my Service, the time and date of your use of the Service, and other statistics.

-## Service Providers

-I may employ third-party companies and individuals due to the following reasons:

-*   To facilitate our Service;
-*   To provide the Service on our behalf;
-*   To perform Service-related services; or
-*   To assist us in analyzing how our Service is used.

-I want to inform users of this Service that these third parties have access to your Personal Information.
-The reason is to perform the tasks assigned to them on our behalf.
-However, they are obligated not to disclose or use the information for any other purpose.

 ## Security